-I completed my MA dissertation in Anthropology of Media at the London School of Oriental and African Studies (SOAS) in 2001.
-I had thought my study time was over, after a previous BA and MA at the University of Venice (Italy) in contemporary Islamic societies.
-In fact, it turns out it was just getting started.
+Over the years, I have been analysing how contemporary visual imageries are created, disseminated and eventually ‘validated.’
+I have been producing a few of those images myself as a visual journalist and multimedia producer whilst working from Morocco to China and most of the places in between.
+I completed my MA dissertation on the Anthropology of Media at the London School of Oriental and African Studies (SOAS) in 2001.
+I thought my study time was over, after my previous BA and MA at the University of Venice (Italy) in Contemporary Islamic Societies.
+It turned out it was just getting started…

-As I began working in the media and creative industries, I started experiencing the extent to which research should be linked and informed by practice.
-I interspersed time studying with time working in order to refine and synthesise my theoretical framework.
+As I began working in the media and creative industries, I started experiencing the extent to which research should be informed by practice.
+I interspersed time studying with time working in order to hone my skills and expertise.